ayushgupta0610/leaderboard-task/README.md

 pnpm i && pnpm dev
 ```

-Open [http://localhost:3000/24hr](24 hour) or [http://localhost:3000/all-time](All Time) with your browser to see the 24 hour or All time leaderboard respectively.
+Open [24 Hour Leaderboard](http://localhost:3000/24hr) or [All Time Leaderboard](http://localhost:3000/all-time) with your browser to see the 24 hour or All time leaderboard respectively.

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.